ajoussolutions/pdf-Engine/readme.md

   <strong>php artisan migrate</strong></li>

 This command creates the necessary database tables.<br>
+The system is based on Laravel, therefore the public folder must be selected as the "running directory" and rewrite rules must be used according to the Laravel documentation.<br>

 Now the PDF engine can already be used http://localhost/templates

   <h1>Use of the API</h1>